Britney Spears conservatorship case: June 23 testimony and aftermath

 Spears revealed that her statements assuring the public of her well-being were untrue.
 She expressed throughout her statement that she felt "in shock", "traumatized", "so angry it's insane", "depressed", "like [she] was dead", and "alone".
-In the testimony, Spears expressed to Judge Penny:
+In the testimony, Spears expressed to Penny:

 Spears would also criticize her father and conservator Jamie for approving the abuses, and the rest of her family for failing to support her.
 Additionally, Spears requested various changes in the conservatorship, including developing a reconstructed care plan, handpicking her own attorney, and filing to terminate the conservatorship altogether.

 On June 25, Spears's ex-husband Kevin Federline supported her wishes to end the conservatorship.
 His attorney, Mark Vincent Kaplan, stated that Federline wanted her to be "happy and healthy", but also described that "there are financial issues that have to be addressed" in connection to the continued parenting obligations that Spears and Federline share.
-Kaplan also clarified that Federline never used their children as "pawns", and was not involved in the implementation of the conservatorship.

 On June 30, Jamie Spears called for an investigation into Spears's claims, and accused Jodi Montgomery, his temporary replacement as conservator of the person, of overseeing the abuses described by Spears in her testimony.
 He cited his approval of Jason Trawick's 2011 engagement to Spears as evidence of Montgomery's abuse.
 He also claimed that he had not spoken to his daughter in two years, but this contradicted his lawyer, Vivian Lee Thoreen, who said previously that the two had many conversations in 2020.
 On the same day, Montgomery's lawyer released a statement that denied Jamie's allegations, stating that she had been "a tireless advocate" for Spears.

-On the same day, Judge Penny denied the motion to remove Jamie Spears as conservator of the estate, while simultaneously approving Bessemer Trust to co-conserve alongside Spears.
+On the same day, Penny denied the motion to remove Jamie Spears as conservator of the estate, while simultaneously approving Bessemer Trust to co-conserve alongside Spears.
 The actions were made in relation to motions from November 2020 and were unrelated to the June 23 hearing.
 The next day, Bessemer Trust filed a petition to withdraw from the conservatorship, citing Spears's hearing.
 The company had taken no assets or fees, as their role had not yet taken effect despite approval by the courts.